mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 I am super excited to release this project, and I hope it is going to help a lot.
-Salt is a beautiful tool, but often overlooked due to its high entry bar and loads of requirements.
+Salt is a beautiful tool, but often overlooked due to its high entry barrier and loads of requirements.
 I believe that ``salt-sproxy`` is going to ease this and make it much easier for everyone to start automating.
 I recommend you to see the [Quick Start](TODO) section of the documentation and convince yourself.

 I don't think the ``salt-sproxy`` is meant to replace the existing Proxy Minion- based approach, but rather fill in some gaps where the Proxy Minions fall short, or are a burden to manage.
-As I mentioned in the beginning of this post, in my opinion, Proxy Minions would always make sense in dynamic environments, or to manage devices likely to change their environment very quickly.
+As I mentioned in the beginning of this post, in my opinion, Proxy Minions would always make sense in dynamic environments, or to manage devices susceptible to frequent change.
 On the long term, I would assume that the winning combination is running both Proxy Minions and ``salt-sproxy`` concomitantly, although there may be exceptions.
 It depends very much on your operations, the network topology, what are your goals and many other aspects on where to draw the line; I think that the rule of thumb here is to evaluate which devices require frequent changes / interaction (for which you would start Proxy processes), and which are more statical (which you'd